v2.0.9New: annotations, bookmarks, message votes, ChatGPT export import, safer transfer restore, compressed raw archive.

 FAQ

-The landing page may call GitHub Releases to keep the download button current, but DataMoat does not upload your prompts, transcripts, tool output, files, attachments, or search history to a DataMoat cloud service.
+The landing page may call the DataMoat release manifest to keep the download button current, but DataMoat does not receive your prompts, transcripts, tool output, files, skills, attachments, memory database, memory encryption keys, or search history.

-How does it save work before compaction or cleanup?A local watcher processes new source records as they are written and stores them into the encrypted vault.
+How does it save work before compaction or cleanup?A local watcher processes new source records as they are written and stores them into the encrypted memory archive.

 For supported sources, DataMoat watches local transcript files and tracks byte offsets so new records can be captured quickly before compaction, retention cleanup, app format changes, device loss, or server moves make the original history harder to recover.

-DataMoat preserves locally available transcript text, prompts, tool output, timestamps, source metadata, stable image attachments, supported file/PDF blocks, and reasoning-visible content when the source application writes that content to disk.
+DataMoat preserves supported local transcript text, prompts, responses, tool output, timestamps, source metadata, stable image attachments, supported file/PDF blocks, full SKILL.md folder snapshots, and locally stored thinking tokens or reasoning blocks when the source application writes that content to disk.

 Why are Claude CLI and Codex CLI/app reasoning records different?Claude CLI can write full local thinking blocks; Codex CLI/app often writes metadata without raw reasoning text.

-DataMoat backs up what is locally available.
+DataMoat preserves what is locally available.
 Claude CLI local session records can include full thinking text, while newer Codex CLI/app records often keep reasoning content unavailable or encrypted by the source app, so DataMoat preserves transcript, tool output, timestamps, metadata, and attachments instead.

-What makes it safer than a normal export folder?The saved copy is encrypted, searchable, versioned, and backed by a local audit chain.
+What makes it safer than a normal export folder?The saved copy is encrypted, searchable after unlock, versioned, and backed by a hash-chained local audit log.

 A plaintext export is easy to leak, modify, lose, or misread later.
-DataMoat keeps the protected vault as the source of truth, encrypts state and attachment blobs, and lets you verify the hash-chained audit log with datamoat audit verify.
+DataMoat keeps the protected memory as the source of truth, encrypts raw records, state, offsets, and attachment blobs, and lets you verify the current hash-chained audit log with datamoat audit verify.
+The local audit chain is tamper-evident, not deletion-proof without an external checkpoint.

-What if somebody copies my DataMoat folder?They get encrypted vault files, not readable transcripts.
+What if somebody copies my DataMoat folder?They get encrypted memory archive files, not readable transcripts.

-Vault records, attachments, offsets, and session index state are encrypted at rest with AES-256-GCM.
+Memory records, skills, attachments, offsets, and session index state are encrypted at rest with AES-256-GCM.
 Passwords are stored as scrypt verifiers, not plaintext, and the UI still requires an approved unlock path before old records can be read or searched.

 How do password, TOTP, Touch ID, and recovery fit together?Password and optional TOTP protect normal unlock; recovery material exists for account recovery.

-Source installs support password, optional TOTP, a 24-word BIP-39 recovery phrase, and one-time recovery codes.
+Source installs support password, optional TOTP, and a 24-word BIP-39 recovery phrase.
 The packaged macOS app adds Touch ID and Secure Enclave-backed daily unlock on supported Macs.

-What happens if I forget my password or lose my authenticator?Use the 24-word recovery phrase or one of the one-time recovery codes.
+What happens if I forget my password or lose my authenticator?Use the 24-word recovery phrase.

-Recovery is designed so you can regain access without storing your password in plaintext or relying on a cloud account.
+Recovery is designed so you can regain access without storing your password in plaintext.
 Recovery material is shown locally during setup and should be kept offline by the human user.

 Can Claude CLI, Codex CLI, Codex app, or OpenClaw install it for me?They can start the install, but final setup should happen on the protected desktop.

-An AI agent can clone the repo, run install.sh, and launch datamoat.
-Password setup, TOTP enrollment, the 24-word phrase, and recovery codes should be completed by the human user on the machine being protected, not relayed through chat screenshots or remote messages.
+An AI agent can download the macOS DMG or Windows ZIP, start DataMoat, and begin the remote no-screen capture flow.
+Password setup, TOTP enrollment, Touch ID, and the 24-word phrase should be completed by the human user on the machine being protected, not relayed through chat screenshots or remote messages.

-Is DataMoat open source?The repository is source-available under BUSL-1.1 with an Additional Use Grant.
+Is DataMoat open source?The repository is open-sourced under BUSL-1.1 with an Additional Use Grant.